expressots/expresso-site-doc/docs/overview/application.md

 ExpressoTS is a web application framework that provides a simple wrapper around popular HTTP servers like **[Express](https://expressjs.com)**, **[Fastify](https://www.fastify.io/)**, or **[Koa](https://koajs.com/)**.

 :::info
-Currently, Expresso TS only supports Express, as we tested it thoroughly.
+Currently, ExpressoTS only supports Express, as we tested it thoroughly.
 :::

 The architecture of an ExpressoTS application is around of the **[Inversify's](https://inversify.io/)** IoC container, which is used to identify and inject dependencies into class constructors.
 This approach allows the IoC container to load all the necessary modules, including their respective routes (controllers).
 By using use-cases and providers as needed, routers can handle incoming requests.